alex-i07/jchat/README.md

 PUSHER_APP_CLUSTER=
 ```

+Enable client events in App Settings page of Pusher dashboard.

 #### Database Migrations

 Be sure to fill in your database details in your `.env` file before running the migrations: